Low Sodium Pantry Items & Salt Free Foods Guide

 I am breaking out beans into their own protein category because there are so many amazing options!
 Beans are the building blocks of soups, stews, and taco nights for us.
 Super versatile, beans can be eaten for any meal of the day: in a breakfast burrito, in a wrap at lunch, or in a thick and hearty soup for dinner.

 You can stock either canned or dried beans.
 I tend to focus on dried as I cook a weekly batch of beans up on my Instant Pot in under an hour.
-If you do get canned beans, make sure to get a low sodium variety.
+If you do get canned beans, make sure to get a no-salt-added variety.

 Here are some legume varieties I always keep on hand: